 - The taxpayer or employee of the taxpayer must be present

 The last item from the above list creates an additional layer of recordkeeping for taxpayers to be mindful of.
 If you are attending a sporting event, recreational event, or similar entertainment activity, business owners or employees incurring the expense must be careful when purchasing tickets with food and beverage built-in to the purchase price.
+Allocating the total cost between the ticket value and food and beverages costs will result in the entire amount being treated as a nondeductible entertainment expenditure.
 Structuring the itemization of the bill in advance with the event organizer or sales representative will help preserve and substantiate valid deductions for your business.

 If you have questions about the effect of the new regulations on your business or personal taxes, please contact Michael Pace, Senior Tax Manager, High Net Worth Tax Practice at 973-929-3514 / MPace@friedmanllp.com or Michael Greenwald, Partner and Business Entity Tax Practice Leader at 212-842-7513 / MGreenwald@friedmanllp.com.